-The M.B.A. & the English Major
+The M.B.A. and the English Major

 If you think you’re going to pursue an M.B.A. before you head out into the working world and if you’re trying to decide between an undergraduate business degree and a more traditional arts and sciences program, consider this: according to Barron’s, English majors as a group do substantially better on the Graduate Management Admissions Test than business majors do*.